amygoswami/weather-app/README.md

 #### How to Use
 1. **Open the App**: Navigate to [Weather App](https://amygoswami.github.io/weather-app/).
 2. **Search for a City**: Enter the name of the city in the search bar.
+Press the 'Enter' key on your keyboard to search.
 3. **View Weather Information**: See real-time weather details for the searched city.

 #### Technologies Used